tsosi-org/tsosi-app/backend/tsosi/README.md

 ### [Currencies](data/currencies/currency_rates.py)

-This contains the code to fetch the rates of the supported currencies and to convert the transfert amounts in those currencies.
+This contains the code to fetch the rates of the supported currencies and to convert the transfer amounts in those currencies.

 * We rely on the [BIS data portal](https://data.bis.org) to fetch the historical currency rates

-* We only fetch the rates for the timeline spanned by the transferts in the database and for the distinct currencies present in the transfert table.
+* We only fetch the rates for the timeline spanned by the transfers in the database and for the distinct currencies present in the transfer table.